-Inspired by Rembrandt, Vermeer, and Raphael?
-I mean, who isn't.
-While most of us will never paint like the masters, it's an awesome challenge to try out their medium.
+Inspired by Rembrandt, Vermeer and Raphael?
+Who isn't?
+While most of us will never paint like these titans, it's an awesome challenge to learn how to oil paint like the masters .

 On the other hand, oil painting supplies don't come cheap.
 Here's the lowdown on what you really need.

 You'll need oil paint, obviously.
 But what type, and what colors?
 First of all, make sure you're buying oil paint and not water-soluble oil paint.
 (The latter is a great product, but not what we're talking about here!)
 Then, look for these shades: